ShreyanshGarg/Resume-Builder/README.md

 - Resume content can be edited just like a normal document editor (cut,copy,undo etc).
 - Entire sections can be added or removed just by using the functionality provided within the Resume Builder Web Page.
 - Section visibility can be toggled while retaining the content.
-- Options provided in the left panel to modify the template and formatting.
+- Options are provided in the left panel to modify the Resume template and apply the formattings to it of your choice.

 ----------------------------------------------------------------------------------------------------------------
 To setup the project on your local machine: